parhamoyan/qutewindow/docs/examples/index.rst

 Examples
 ========

-This section contains various examples demonstrating how to use QuteWindow.
+This section contains various examples demonstrating how to use CuteWindow.

 Available Examples
 ------------------